Analytical approach to higher-order correlation functions in U(1) symmetric systems: Equivalent Model

 Therefore, we connect Eq.~(\ref{eq4}) with Eq.~(\ref{eq1}) through the correlation function.
-That is to say, when we compute ETCF for some complex models with large dimensions of Hilbert Spaces, we could replace the master equation method with a more effective method, namely S-matrix, and then take advantage of Eq.~(\ref{eq6}).
+That is to say, when we compute ETCF for some complex models with large dimensions of Hilbert spaces, we could replace the master-equation method with a more effective method, namely, $S$ matrix, and then take advantage of Eq.~(\ref{eq6}).
 Note that the method is not omnipotent.
-For example, it is not applicable in strong coherent driven situation and the case where U(1) symmetry is not satisfied.
-On the contrary, it is highly reasonable to consider many models that satisfy U(1) symmetry and involve a weakly coherent drive in quantum optics.
+For example, it is not applicable in strong coherent driven situation and the case where the U(1) symmetry is not satisfied.
+On the contrary, it is highly reasonable to consider many models that satisfy the U(1) symmetry and involve a weakly coherent drive in quantum optics.